kevinclark/Lesson-Plans/shoes/connect-four/connect-four-2.md

 * * what if the color isnt all one after another
 * * drop_while
 * * take_while
+* * * Could either chain these commands together, or instead of reassigning, use `take_while!` and `drop_while!`
+* * * also talking points about how i found these methods and discovered they worked for me would be useful

 # resetting the game